transccc/iot-project/README.md

 After this, you can  download the bash script [here](https://github.com/transccc/iot-project/blob/main/mosquitto_bash_script.bat)(You should also have it in the "iot-project-main" folder if you downloaded the repository).
 This script allows you to start up Mosquitto and Node-RED easily.
 - **Run the script**
+- ⚠️ If on windows 10 this may not work, start them both manually
 ### 4. Set Up Node-RED

 Configure Node-RED to work with your MQTT setup: